hashicorp/nomad/website/source/docs/agent/config.html.md

   * `token`: Token is used by Servers to derive child token's for jobs requesting tokens.
 As such it does not need to be specified by the Client.
     Visit the [Vault Integration](/docs/vault-integration/index.html)
     documentation to see how to generate an appropriate token.
+The VAULT_TOKEN environment variable is used when starting the agent.
+If a flag or configuration specifies a value they take precedence.

   * `allow_unauthenticated`: allows users to submit jobs requiring Vault tokens without providing a Vault token proving they have access to these policies.